interactions-py/interactions.py/docs/faq.rst

    slash = SlashCommand(client, sync_commands=True)

+Or, if you want to send requests manually, you can use :class:`.http.SlashCommandRequest`.

-Or, if you prefer to have more control, you can use :mod:`.utils.manage_commands`.
+Or, if you don't want to use `discord.Client`, you can use :mod:`.utils.manage_commands`.

 Or, you can make requests directly to Discord API, read the `docs <https://discord.com/developers/docs/interactions/slash-commands#registering-a-command>`_.